chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 * axis labels alignment
 * axis labels formatting

-One of the first chart that we replicated with **chrt** is [The Productivity–Pay Gap](https://www.epi.org/productivity-pay-gap/) by the Economic Policy Institute, because of its abundance of elements:
+One of the first charts that we replicated with **chrt** is [The Productivity–Pay Gap](https://www.epi.org/productivity-pay-gap/) by the Economic Policy Institute, because of its abundance of elements:

 ![](/assets/uploads/screenshot-2021-06-27-at-18-46-55.png)